Guide Dogs NSW/ACT

 Subject: Health Care Sciences & Services, Medicine, Rehabilitation

-The International Journal of Orientation & Mobility is intended to provide a forum for scholarly exchange among people dedicated to and involved with the O&M of people who are blind or vision impaired.
+Vision Re/habilitation International is a journal intended to provide a forum for scholarly exchange among people dedicated to and involved any work relating to vision habilitation and rehabilitation of people who are blind or vision impaired.
 Articles considered for publication include:

 • original research, with practical relevance to the O&M of people who are blind or vision impaired,

 • descriptions, reviews, or evaluations of innovative instructional approaches,

 • conceptual papers, comprehensive reviews, case studies, and policy analyses.

 The editors also aim at providing a forum for discourse, debate, and critical analyses on any aspect of O&M, for example, existing philosophies, policy, or practice.

 This journal provides immediate open access to its content under the Creative Commons CC BY-NC-ND 4.0 license on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Under the CC BY-NC-ND 4.0 license users are free to share the work (copy and redistribute the material in any medium or format), if the contribution is properly attributed and used for non-commercial purposes.
 The material published in the journal may not be altered or build upon.

 Vision Re/habilitation International is supported by Guide Dogs NSW/ACT.